 The transmitter of a pulsed radar system produces microwave pulses, which cause a broad frequency spectrum depending on the pulse duration.
 The operating frequency is the frequency of the microwave emission during the transmitting pulse and is represented by the spectral line of highest amplitude.
 For phase/frequency modulated radar systems the operating frequency is to be understood as the centre between the highest and lowest transmitted frequency.
 The frequency tolerance is the maximum permissible departure from the operating frequency.

 Limits

-The frequency tolerance for meteorological radar systems shall not exceed:
+The frequency tolerance for meteorological radar systems shall not exceed 1 250 ppm